 Are you thinking about working as an IT specialist in Germany?
 We will help you with some answers to your questions!

 Your company's working language is the determining factor in whether you will speak German or English in your future job.
-It is common for English to be spoken in the work environment within the IT sector in Germany.
+In the german IT sector, it is common for English to be spoken in the work environment.
 This is also frequently the case in smaller enterprises and start-up companies.
 The more diverse and international the team, the more important English becomes as the common language of choice.

 Nevertheless, you will need some knowledge of German in order to live in Germany.
 Whether you are dealing with official matters, browsing the supermarket, visiting your local sports field or chatting with neighbours, you will be surrounded by the German language every day.
 So make sure you take advantage of one of the many opportunities to learn German.